 During the final part of the course each participant will work on a project of their choice.

 At the end of the course you should produce a short report based on your research findings.
 You will be provided with clear guidelines.
-The deadline for the report is Friday 26th of July.
+The deadline for the report is July 31.

 Note: “Phylogenetics” is graded together with “Introduction to Statistical Modelling”.
 Course code: RL-V3 MPP.